17 Fascinating Summer Solstice Traditions Around the Globe

 Simmer Dim, Scotland

-Although they may not draw the crowds that Stonehenge commands, the United Kingdom’s Shetland Islands are another fascinating place to observe the event.
+Although they may not draw the crowds that Stonehenge commands, the United Kingdom’s Shetland Islands are another fascinating place to observe the big event.
 This northernmost area of Scotland boasts almost 19 hours of daylight on the solstice, and the holiday is known as Simmer Dim, the Shetland term for summer twilight.
-For over 35 years, hundreds of motorcyclists gather for a rally (held in Ollaberry the last few years) that includes music, games, and plenty of food and local spirits.
+For more than 35 years, hundreds of motorcyclists gather for a rally (held in Ollaberry the last few years) that includes music, games, and plenty of food and local spirits.
 Sunrise and sunset are said to be particularly scenic on Unst, Scotland’s northernmost isle.

 Celebrating Yin Forces, China